|E5999 Master's Thesis or E5899 Master's Thesis (Economic Research)

 30 ECTS credits or 20 ECTS credits (Economic Research)

-Four months (Economics and Competition and Regulation Economics) or 11 weeks (Economic Research)
+23 weeks (Economics and Competition and Regulation Economics) or 14 weeks (Economic Research)

 The master’s thesis cannot be started before the fourth semester.
-In addition, the candidate must have completed at least one seminar and have obtained at least 45 ECTS credits during the specialization phase.
-Moreover, students in the Competition and Regulation Economics Track are required to have an adequate attendance of the “Mannheim Competition Policy Forum”.
+In addition, you must have completed at least one seminar and have obtained at least 45 ECTS credits during the specialization phase.

 They may issue a topic, or accept a topic suggested by a student, and must limit the topic, assignment, and scope of the thesis so that its completion is possible within the given completion period.

-Supervisors are responsible for supervising the student during the writing process and asessing the thesis after its submission.
-They can also require the candidate to attend an accompanying master's colloquium.
+Supervisors are responsible for supervising the student during the writing process and assessing the thesis after its submission.

 The topic may be returned once within the first four weeks of the completion period.
 A new topic then has to be assigned/